Faith Obazuaye

 Faith Obazuaye (born 4 March 1989) is a Nigerian table tennis player.
 She competed for Nigeria at local and international table tennis competitions.
-Obazuaye participated in the female para table tennis competition at the 2018 Commonwealth Games representing Nigeria.
+Obazuaye participated in the para table tennis competition at the 2018 Commonwealth Games representing Nigeria.

 Table tennis

 Obazuaye is a Nigerian class 10 table tennis player, she took part in the Women's Class 10 at the 2018 Commonwealth Games Para Table Tennis Championships in Gold Coast, Australia where she won silver medal.
 Obazuaye is the only Nigerian female to qualified for the 2020 Summer Paralympics after her results at the 2019 ITTF African Para Championships.

 Personal

 Faith was born as Faith Oba-zuaye on 4 March 1989 in Benin City the capital of Edo State, Nigeria.